southrivertech/titansftp.pub/cloud-marketplace/linux/tnent/gettingstarted.md

 ## Getting Started

-To launch the Titan FTP Administrator UI point your browser to your VM's public url or IP address and use port 41443, e.g. https://yourdomain.com:41443 The WebUI is using a non-CA validated test certificate.
+To launch the Titan SFTP Administrator UI point your browser to your VM's public url or IP address and use port 41443, e.g. https://yourdomain.com:41443 The WebUI is using a non-CA validated test certificate.
 While you will be able to connect on port 41443, you will get warning about the invalid certificate.
 This it completely normal and will go away when you replace your test certificate with a valid certificate from a CA

 The first time you run the Administrator it will prompt you to create a new Administrator account to allow configuring the server.